 It’s impossible to write a book about pizza – whether it’s in Chicago exclusively or anywhere else in America – and not talk about New York City.
-The first recorded pizzeria in the U.S., Lombardi’s, has been cranking out blistered pies from their coal-fired oven since 1905.
+The first recorded pizzeria in the U.S., Lombardi’s, has been cranking out blistered pies from their coal-fired oven since 1905 (although this is now under discussion, since a Chicago researcher has found new evidence that the first pizzeria was likely in NYC in the late 1800s).
 Pizza is as much a religion in New York as Sunday morning bagels and the Brooklyn Bridge.

 One more note: you know how New Yorkers love to rip on how deep and thick Chicago’s deep-dish is?
 Well, for one thing, they’re usually aiming their satire at the wrong pie (that would be stuffed).
-But more enlightening than their misguided barbs, was the fact that true deep-dish in Chicago, from the likes of My Pi, Labriola and Bartoli’s, is actually the same height, if not shorter, than the thick slabs of Sicilian locals swear by at Prince Street Pizza in Soho and stalwarts like Sal & Carmine’s on the Upper West Side.
-All this time, New Yorkers have been gobbling up their rectangular pan pizzas and conveniently forgetting that real deep dish may have high sides, but the majority of the slice – the middle – is a lot smaller than their over-proofed egos would have them believe.
+But more enlightening than their misguided barbs, was the fact that true deep-dish in Chicago, from the likes of My Pi and Labriola, is actually the same height, if not shorter, than the thick slabs of Sicilian locals swear by at Prince Street Pizza in Soho and Scarr’s on the LES.
+All this time, New Yorkers have been gobbling up their rectangular pan pizzas and conveniently forgetting that real deep dish may have high sides, but the majority of the slice – the middle – is a lot shorter than their over-proofed stereotypes would have them believe.